Introduction to New Genesis Theory

 For example, the first paragraph in an autobiographer’s book may neglect important details of his or her early life, if explaining them at the time would potentially steal their readers’ minds away from a desired theme/narrative.

 There is no requirement that states that an author must present his or her early life annually from the very first sentence onward, for they are free to disclose more of their youth later within in their book.
 He or she may decide to take an unorthodox approach and lightly touch upon their youth and later revert back to explaining things that they previously chose to omit.
 He or she could say, ‘First, I was born in Texas’ (wherever) then skip those early years and describe their years in college.

-If someone had written something similar to the first sentences of Genesis, like, “For starters, I was educated at Huntsville High School and Texas A & M University, and my social life was void and uncultured,” we would expect the author to either look back at those empty social years, to elaborate upon them, or for him or her to explain how they thereafter changed their social world for a new life, temporarily leaving the past at an undisclosed distance.
+If someone had written something similar to the first sentence of Genesis, like, “For starters, I was educated at Huntsville High School and Texas A & M University, and my social life was void and uncultured,” we would expect the author to either look back at those empty social years, to elaborate upon them, or for him or her to explain how they thereafter changed their social world for a new life, temporarily leaving the past at an undisclosed distance.
 The initial mention of high school and college may merely serve a narrative springboard or a setting of the literary stage for explaining how the writer later worked to improve his or her social life.
 We would comprehend that important things were purposely omitted from such passages, and that we would have to do a much deeper reading if we really wanted to know about those earlier years in the author’s life.